corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/flow-state-machines.md

 The first is that anything on the stack when the function is suspended will be stored into the heap and kept alive by the garbage collector.
 So try to avoid keeping enormous data structures alive unless you really have to.
-You can always use private methods to keep the stack uncluttered with temporary variables, or to avoid objects that Kryo is not able to serialise correctly.
+You can always use private methods to keep the stack uncluttered with temporary variables, or to avoid objects that Kryo is not able to serialize correctly.

-The second is that as well as being kept on the heap, objects reachable from the stack will be serialised.
+The second is that as well as being kept on the heap, objects reachable from the stack will be serialized.
 The state of the function call may be resurrected much later!
-Kryo doesn’t require objects be marked as serialisable, but even so, doing things like creating threads from inside these calls would be a bad idea.
+Kryo doesn’t require objects be marked as serializable, but even so, doing things like creating threads from inside these calls would be a bad idea.
 They should only contain business logic and only do I/O via the methods exposed by the flow framework.

-It’s OK to keep references around to many large internal node services though: these will be serialised using a special token that’s recognised by the platform, and wired up to the right instance when the continuation is loaded off disk again.
+It’s OK to keep references around to many large internal node services though: these will be serialized using a special token that’s recognised by the platform, and wired up to the right instance when the continuation is loaded off disk again.